rabbitmq/rabbitmq-website/site/cli.md

 In the context of Kubernetes, the value must be specified in the [deployment file](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
-For instance, this can be seen in the [RabbitMQ on Kubernetes peer discovery example](https://github.com/rabbitmq/rabbitmq-peer-discovery-k8s/tree/master/examples).
+For instance, this can be seen in the [RabbitMQ on Kubernetes examples repository](https://github.com/rabbitmq/diy-kubernetes-examples).

 #### Windows